Reisande/ProjectEuler/readme.txt

 --Project Euler 2--

-This is kimd of a funny problem to me.
+This is kind of a funny problem to me.
 I misunderstood the wording originally; I thought that the question was asking for the sum of the first 2 million terms of the Fibonacci Sequence, and became frustrated with the length of my computation rather quickly.
 I worked on the problem for 4 hours wondering how I could optimize the solution, but I realized when I started to work on the problem a day later that is was asking for terms whose value were less than 2 million, not the first 2 million terms.

 --Project Euler 3--